Submitting your resume

 When you need hard copies, even if you submitted online or by email:

 - When you attend a career fair.
-You may have submitted your resume online in advance; even so, bring print copies.
-Expect that employers will ask you to apply online directly to the employer's website.
-Even so, carry hard copies to facilitate conversation; the in-person opportunity is unique to a job fair; prepare.
+Even if you submitted your resume online in advance; bring print copies.
+And expect that employers will ask you to apply online even if they accept a hard copy.

-- When you have an interview scheduled, even though someone has already seen and screened your resume, it's a good idea to show up with hard copies.
+- When you have an interview scheduled.
+Even though someone has already seen and screened your resume, bring hard copies.
 (You might have updated, revised or improved your resume since you applied.)
 You can offer these to individuals who you meet as part of the interview process.

-Never mail a hard copy resume or vita without a cover letter.
-Even if you just spoke directly with an employer on the phone, at a career fair, or otherwise, and put your resume in the mail that same day, a cover letter is essential for several reasons:
+Even if the employer doesn't ask for a cover letter, it is to your advantage to write a good, tailored letter to submit with your resume.
+Even if you just spoke directly with an employer on the phone, at a career fair, or otherwise, and send your resume that same day, a cover letter is essential for several reasons:

 - Don't assume you are the only person to whom the employer has spoken.
-Busy people need a reminder of why your resume is arriving in the mail.
+Busy people need a reminder of why your resume is arriving.
+At the very least, your email should be written as an introduction of your resume and why you are writing.

-- Don't assume the person with whom you spoke is the one who will open your envelope.
-A cover letter explains why your resume is showing up in the mail.
+- Don't assume the person with whom you spoke is the one, or only one, who will review your resume.
+A cover letter explains why your resume is showing up.

 - A cover letter is a basic professional courtesy.
 You are trying to present yourself as a person who is ready to enter the professional world.
 You will be evaluated on every detail of your behavior, conduct, presentation, and communication skills.
 A cover letter exhibits your communication skills and reflects your judgment and maturity.